dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 out of karmic debt to the most evil, despicable soulless people ever:
 MARXISTS!!
 Who the fuck would be a slave to marxists?
 Everyone in a communist regime, that's who, which is why someone in this damn country MUST stand up to their tyranny!

+# Will The Real Slim Serfs Please Stand Up?!

 If you want to avoid being a serf. *STAND UP AND SCREAM HELL NO!* This is your last chance -- and do so peacefully because the enemy uses manufactured agitation and we do NOT need any more problems.

 > That's because none of this shit was EVER intended to be an
 > investigation.
 "It was psychological torture till you kill youself